starside/DungeonJam/README.md

 ### Running

-Run the "dungeonjam" executable in the root folder.
+Run the "dungeoncrawl" executable in the root folder.
 The sprites folder and level.json should all be in the same folder.

 You may also build and run from source by installing Rust,